Israel awaits international action on Iran

 "This is not only an Israeli interest.
 This is the interest of the entire world," she said.

-In a radio interview on Tuesday, Defense Minister Ehud Barak said the findings by the U.N. nuclear watchdog would come as no surprise to the Jewish state.
+In a radio interview on Tuesday, Defence Minister Ehud Barak said the findings by the U.N. nuclear watchdog would come as no surprise to the Jewish state.

 "Israel has known these facts well for years: the multiple detonation systems, the ... nuclear warheads planning," Barak said.
 "We, along with other elements in the international intelligence community, assisted the agency in Vienna in coordinating the information."